 As Canadians, most of us love winter and can’t wait to hit the slopes after the first snowfall.
 For those of us who aren’t lucky enough to live near the mountains, it means loading up our ski or snowboarding gear into our cars before a day of outdoor fun.
 Installing a roof rack on your car can be an efficient way to get all your equipment from point A to point B, but you might not know that it counts as a modification to your car and could affect your insurance.
-We’re going over all the details on how to install a roof rack properly, and what it might mean for your insurance.
+We go over all the details on how to install a roof rack properly, and what it might mean for your car insurance.

-Firstly, you’ll need to decided which type of roof rack is best for your needs.
+Firstly, you’ll need to decide which type of roof rack is best for your needs.
 If your car already has factory built rails or tracks on the roof, you’ll need to install a roof rack that has crossbars which connect to the existing side rails.
 If you have a “naked” roof (no rails or tracks) you’ll need a roof rack that clamps around the door jams.
 These roof racks might include more parts, but are still fairly easy to install.

 The second thing to consider is the equipment you’ll be attaching to the roof rack; there are racks specifically made for bikes, kayaks, surfboards, and skis/snowboards.
 The true outdoorsman might opt for a universal roof rack to make sure, no matter what the season, they’ll be good to go.